Yanwu-Liu/SNS-2021-SN15105271/README.md

 - [prerequisites.txt](/prerequisites.txt]): a text file summarising all prerequisites packages.

+- During runtime the program will automatically generate 2 folders: <sec1_dailycases_res> and <sec2_dailyhealthcare_res> to store all plots generated.
+(The 2 folders are initially none in the repository by default).

 ## DataSplitting

 For both sections, 0.75 of dataset is used as training, 0.15 as validation and 0.10 as test set.